45 Most Common Types of Spiders in Florida

 37. Orchard Orb Weaver

 Orchard Orb Weaver spiders are fairly common, with an adult body of about 3mm.
-They don’t seem to bother humans and can often be found in homes or hiding under objects like wheelbarrows.
+They don’t seem to bother humans and can often be found in homes or under objects like wheelbarrows.

 The web is a round cobweb similar to a wheel of cheese with many radial strands, except for the center, which looks like a clearing where the spider retreats.
 I would describe them as not poisonous and more curious than anything else.